MoctarHaiz/PanoramicGame-Android-Game/README.md

-Platformer game that sought to entertain Africa's environment in focus.
+Platformer game that sought to entertain Africa's life style-based in focus.